FACTS ABOUT UGANDA | FACTS ON UGANDA | UGANDA FACTS

-- So, an estimated 25% of Christian and Muslim population might still partake in traditional religious practices such as making a sacrifice to clan ancestors and other spirits.
+- So, an estimated 25% of the Christian and Muslim population might still partake in traditional religious practices such as making a sacrifice to clan ancestors and other spirits.

-- The main center of animism is the northeast where the Karamajongs herdsmen largely shun any outside faith in favour of their traditional belief.
+- The main center of animism is the northeast where the Karamajongs herdsmen largely shun any outside faith in favor of their traditional belief.
 To them, Akuj is still the god of their faith.